h2org/h2-core/README.md

 # H2

-Inspired by being lazy, a hook-in and up system, supporting light weight extensions for heavy task lifting.
+Supporting light weight extensions for heavy task lifting.
+Enabling extensions that can do provide you with small digital luxuries!

 ## Installation